 - Police-Public Contact Survey (PPCS)

 The PPCS is a national survey of the nature and characteristics of citizen contacts with law enforcement.
-Data are collected from a nationally representative sample of nearly 91,000 residents age 16 or older, and include information on contacts with law enforcement such as traffic stops, arrests, handcuffing, and incidents of law enforcement use of force.
+Data are collected from a nationally representative sample of residents age 16 or older, and include information on contacts with law enforcement such as traffic stops, arrests, handcuffing, and incidents of law enforcement use of force.

 Since 1995, BJS and other Department of Justice agencies have engaged in efforts to capture a broader understanding of law enforcement use of force.
 This includes the following projects: